Hubbell Incorporated: History

 Company's first era ended when its founder Harvey Hubbell II died on December 17, 1927.
 He was succeeded as president of the company by his son, Harvey Hubbell III.
 Twenty-six years old when he succeeded his father, Harvey Hubbell III had already spent years working in the business.
 That early experience with electrical equipment engineering and learning the discipline of production was to stand the company in good stead in the decades to come.

 Harvey Hubbell III soon showed that he had inherited his father's twin acumen for product innovation and business development.
-In product innovation, he devised the company's lines of Twist-Lock industrial connectors with new 2-,3-,and 4-wire devices of various ratings, designed a whole new series of locking connectors for industrial use which he named "Hubbellock", and introduced heavy-duty, circuit-breaking devices.
-The company played a large part in the war effort by meeting the demand for electrical components and systems to power the nation's industries and by developing products for the special applications needed by military.
+In product innovation, he devised the company's lines of Twist-Lock industrial connectors with new 2-, 3-, and 4-wire devices of various ratings, designed a whole new series of locking connectors for industrial use which he named "Hubbellock", and introduced heavy-duty, circuit-breaking devices.
+The company played a large part in the war effort by meeting the demand for electrical components and systems to power the nation's industries and by developing products for the special applications needed by the military.
 These included components for military vehicle electrical circuits, battery-charging systems for M-4 tanks, power jacks for test meters, vacuum tube sockets for radio communications, and a line of electrical and electronic connectors for aircraft.
-The company's years of experience in building devices reliable enough for industrial use was a valuable asset in the production of products which could perform under rugged battlefield conditions.
+The company's years of experience in building devices reliable enough for industrial use was a valuable asset in the production of products that could perform under rugged battlefield conditions.
 A second plant was opened in Lexington, Kentucky, in order to meet the demand and as a safety measure since the main plant in Bridgeport was considered vulnerable to air or sea attack.

+Hubbell Inc. assisted Allied efforts during World War II by manufacturing military vehicle electrical circuits, battery-charging systems for M4 Sherman tanks, power jacks for test meters, vacuum tube sockets for radio communications, and a line of electrical and electronic connectors for aircraft.

 Hubbell had been one of the first to manufacture flush toggle switches for alternating current only.
 The first Safety Receptacle was designed and produced as were the original "grounding only" devices which helped to set the standards for the industry.
 And while Hubbell was busy on land, the company found new opportunities at sea.
 In 1952, the ocean liner "SS United States" was launched in Newport News, Virginia.
 Queen of the seas for many years, the ship was completely fitted with Hubbell wiring devices designed expressly for narrow stateroom partitions and to withstand the effects of salt air.
 An ardent yachtsman himself, Harvey Hubbell III designed a complete family of corrosion resistant devices including both on-board and dockside equipment for the expanding pleasure boat industry.
 Familiar sights at marinas today, these first products were so successful that alternative designs were produced for many industrial applications where corrosive atmospheres and materials posed challenges for standard wiring devices.